C-Otto/rebalance-lnd/README.md

                         Amount of the rebalance, in satoshis.
-If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis) -e EXCLUDE, --exclude EXCLUDE
+If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis) -p PERCENTAGE, --percentage PERCENTAGE
+                        Set the amount to send to a percentage of the amount required to rabalance.As an example, if this is set to 50, the amount will half of the default.See --amount.
+  -e EXCLUDE, --exclude EXCLUDE
                         Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels)